dotdon/SkinShortCutTVOSFix/README.md

 # SkinShortCutTVOSFix
-Problem with skins not working on TVOS with Kodi, Downgrading version to 1.1.5 Apple TV 4K with Kodi Installed problem with using skins, skinshortcut error fixed with downgrading.
+SkinShortCut error with TVOS and Kodi 19.4 Matrix
+This is a downgraded version of SkinShortCut so you can use skins on 19.* Matrix Kodi on Apple TV without freezing or crashing.
-Must downgrade and uninstall previous version.
+Just install by adding repo dotdon.github.io installing zip and uninstalling previous version.